Are you feeling like a failure when it comes to keeping an organized canning pantry?

 I store pots on shelves upside down.
 But you can also place them in a deep container, which I recommend if you have a rodent problem in your home.

-Another way you can store them is to hang them.
-Here are some hangers you can purchase to use for hanging pots in your home.
+Another way you can store them is to hang them using hangers

 Always clean your canning pots completely after the season before you store.
 This will keep them fresh and ready to go for next season.